Empirical Framework for Cournot Oligopoly with Private Information: Estimation Results

-In terms of the individual cost parameters, the estimates suggest asymmetries across the four groups.
-As can be seen from the third panel in Figure \ref{fig:CDF_theta}, Groups 3 and 4 are the most efficient groups, followed by Groups 1 and 2.
-These orderings are consistent with the fact that U.S. (Group 4), Saudi Arabia, and Russia (Group 3) are the largest, and therefore the most efficient oil producers, while Ecuador and Nigeria (Group 2) are the smallest and therefore the less efficient producers.
+Regarding the individual cost parameters, the estimates suggest asymmetries across the four groups.
+As seen from the third and the fourth panels in Figure \ref{fig:CDF_theta}, Groups 5 and 6 are the most efficient.
+These orderings are consistent with the fact that the U.S. (Group 6), Saudi Arabia, and Russia (Group 5) are the largest and therefore the most efficient oil producers, while others have smaller production, which our model interprets as having higher costs.

-{\bf Information Sharing.} Next, we determine the effect of firms sharing their cost information on output, prices, and consumer surplus.
-We use the estimated parameters and follow \cite{HarrisHowisonSircar2010} to simulate equilibrium outputs and prices under complete information about the costs.
+\paragraph{Welfare Cost of Private Information.} Next we determine the effect of firms sharing their cost information on output, prices, and consumer surplus.
+We use the estimated parameters and follow \cite{HarrisHowisonSircar2010} and \cite{SarkarGuptaPal1998} to determine equilibrium outputs and prices under complete cost information.
 Once we determine the outputs and price for each month $t$, we also determine the consumer surplus.
-We repeat this exercise 100 times and take an average across the simulation draws.
-Finally, in Figure \ref{fig:complete_information_qt}, we present the time-series of average equilibrium quantities, where the average is across countries within a group.
+We repeat this exercise 1000 times and take an average across the simulation draws.

-We find that under complete information, in many instances, countries do not produce anything: when costs are known, for some countries producing zero is the best response, and, as a consequence, the market efficiency increases.\footnote{For parsimony, we do not show the production by country and simulation.} The outputs under complete information can be either higher or lower than under incomplete information, and the level depends on the cost densities.
-For instance, from Figure \ref{fig:complete_information_qt} we can see that Group 2 have lower costs than Group 1 (Figure \ref{fig:CDF_theta} third panel), so the average output by Group 2 is larger under complete information than under incomplete information, whereas the opposite is true for Group 1.
+We find that under complete information, in many instances, countries do not produce anything: when costs are known, for some countries producing zero is the best response, and, consequently, the market efficiency increases.
+The outputs under complete information can be either higher or lower than those under incomplete information, depending on the cost densities.
+However, we find that the mean quantity under complete information is on average 7\% more than under incomplete information, where the mean is taken across simulations and countries.
+We also find that, on average, there is a threefold increase in the variance in production across firms as we move from complete information to incomplete information.
+Correspondingly, the market-clearing price decreases on average by 18\%, and the complete information decreases the deadweight loss (using the method in \cite{Daskin1991}) by 16.3\%.\footnote{ For each simulation, we calculate the deadweight loss built on the benchmark of the cost of the most efficient country.
+Then we average the deadweight loss across 1,000 simulations and compare the average under incomplete information with complete information.}

-We display the corresponding time-series of the equilibrium prices in Figure \ref{fig:complete_information_p} (first panel) and the consumer surplus (mm of dollars) in Figure \ref{fig:complete_information_p} (second panel).
-Overall we find that the complete information increases consumer surplus by approximately 33\%.